FREE SHIPPING ON ALL AU ORDERS OVER $40

 For those who haven't heard of it before, 'free bleeding' is when a person experiences their period without the use of any menstrual flow/blood 'blockers' (like pads or tampons, as an example).

-I just want to preface all this by saying that I do fully appreciate that I’m in a privileged position whereby I have access to adequate menstrual hygiene care and that I also have the freedom to choose whether or not to free bleed, as I did this month - many are not afforded this choice due to their circumstances (whether they be people at risk, or living on the streets, or those who simply cannot afford fem-care products, to those who are impacted by cultural issues that prevents them from having access).
+I just want to preface all this by saying that I do fully appreciate that I’m in a privileged position whereby I have access to adequate menstrual hygiene care and that I also have the freedom to choose whether or not to free bleed, as I did for this particular month - many are not afforded this choice due to their circumstances (whether they be people at risk, or living on the streets, or those who simply cannot afford period care products; to those who are impacted by cultural issues that prevents them from having access).

 I have to admit, I've always thought that free bleeding wouldn't be very convenient or conducive to my lifestyle, but they say “don’t knock it ‘til you try it” - and so, I didn’t.
 Some of you may have read our previous post on free bleeding and whether it's a “yay” or a “nay” amongst Moxettes – I was really intrigued by people's responses and was super curious to give it a go myself.
 Here’s how my free bleeding period went down…

-I wore my favourite light-coloured jeans to work today and a g-string – a little brave perhaps, I know.
-I didn’t do this on purpose though - I just went about my business as I normally would on any other day (period or not).
+I wore jeans to work today and 'cheeky' cut briefs (I like to think of them inbetween a g-string and a regular brief).
+Brave?
+Perhaps.
+But I just went about my business as I normally would on any other day (period or not).

 Number of pairs of jeans soiled today: 3 (and a pair of PJs).

 I don’t know whether my period is heavier than usual, or if it just feels that way because I’m not wearing anything?
-I’m usually a tampon girl (during the day) with an ultra-thin liner for an extra layer of protection and an overnight pad at night (no tamps at night, remember, Moxettes?!).
+I’m usually a tampon kinda gal (during the day) with an ultra-thin liner for an extra layer of protection on heavier days, just in case, and an overnight pad at night (no tamps at night, remember, Moxettes?!).